wx-chevalier/Awesome-Lists-and-CheatSheets/System/InfoSecurity/InfoSecurity-OpenSource-List.md

 - [ScareCrow #Project#](https://github.com/optiv/ScareCrow): ScareCrow is a payload creation framework for generating loaders for the use of side loading (not injection) into a legitimate Windows process (bypassing Application Whitelisting controls).

 # Network

+## Reconnaissance

+- [AutoRecon #Project#](https://github.com/Tib3rius/AutoRecon): AutoRecon is a multi-threaded network reconnaissance tool which performs automated enumeration of services.
+It is intended as a time-saving tool for use in CTFs and other penetration testing environments (e.g. OSCP).
+It may also be useful in real-world engagements.

 ## DNS